-Bada Bagh consists of – Royal Cenotaphs, Garden, and Lake.
+Bada Bagh consists of – Royal Cenotaphs, Garden, and Lake

 Bada bagh literally means large garden and to think of a garden in the middle of Desert is amusing, to say the least.
 This is not really a garden but a place of royal cenotaphs or Chhatris.
 Built in the memory of Kings and Queens who ruled this land.
-From a distance you see some domes jetting out of the sand, dwarfed by the huge windmills all around them.
+From a distance you see some domes jutting out of the sand, dwarfed by the huge windmills all around them.
 As you go closer, you get a glimpse of the typical Rajasthani architecture with its round tapering pillars and ornate arches.

 There are clusters of Cenotaphs all in a similar style – Open pavilions with pillars.
 When you stand in the arch of one and look at the others, you feel as if the family members may still be looking and talking to each other from their personal rooms.
 The windmills appeared as if they are providing the much-needed air to those living here.